-During the year ended December 31, 2015, the Corporation monetized certain existing forward fixed swap positions at a realized gain of \$36.1 million.
+During the year ended December 31, 2016, the Corporation monetized certain existing forward contracts at a realized gain of \$4.7 million (2015 - \$36.1 million).

 As a means of managing commodity price volatility, the Corporation enters into various derivative financial instrument agreements and physical contracts.
-The fair value of forward contracts and swaps is determined by discounting the difference between the contracted prices and published forward price curves as at the statement of financial position date, using the remaining contracted oil and natural gas volumes and a risk-free interest rate (based on published government rates).
+The fair value of forward contracts and swaps is determined by discounting the difference between the contracted prices and published forward price curves as at the statement of financial position date, using the remaining contracted oil and natural gas volumes and a risk-free interest rate (based on published government rates and considering counter-party credit risk).
 The fair value of options and costless collars is based on option models that use published information with respect to volatility, prices and interest rates.
 Surge's financial derivative contracts are classified as level two in the fair value hierarchy.

-The following table outlines the fair value of natural gas commodity contracts as at December 31, 2015:
+The following table outlines the fair value of natural gas commodity contracts as at December 31, 2016: